iaitp/2021-B/README.md

-# Data HarPy
+# Data HarPy CDT Team project

-Jupyter extension that analyses your data and shows you less computational expensive models (greener) to pick for your task
+A Jupyter extension that analyses your data and shows you less computational expensive models to pick for your task.
+See [link](dataharpy/README.md)

-##Tooling
+## Tooling
 - Jupyter 6.* with extensions: this is basically our frontend
 - Conda: Python environment mgr
 - Invoke: Python build tool